 Once the pizza base comes off the baking steel, you basically just top it with classic cheeseburger fixins.
 Things like crunchy shredded iceberg lettuce, chopped or sliced tomato, diced onion and crinkle-cut pickles (I like Boston-based Grillo's Pickles dill pickle chips) for some sharpness, and a generous drizzle of secret sauce.

 - You want a thicker pizza crust for this, so that it can support the weight of all the toppings.
-I usually do a 250-280 gram ball of pizza dough and hand stretch it (check out my step-by step visual guide to hand stretching pizza dough here) to about 10" — no more than 12" across.
+I usually do a 250-280 gram ball of pizza dough and hand stretch it to about 10" — no more than 12" across.

 - I recommend using an 80/20 (that's 80% lean, 20% fat) ground beef blend.
 The pizza bakes at such a high temperature that I didn't want to risk the beef drying out.
 The 20% fat content of the beef plus the American cheese means the ground beef stays super moist and flavorful even after being cooked twice.